torvalds/linux/Documentation/admin-guide/acpi/initrd_table_override.rst

 ================

-Complain to your platform/BIOS vendor if you find a bug which is so severe that a workaround is not accepted in the Linux kernel.
+Complain to your platform/BIOS vendor if you find a bug which is so severe that a workaround is not accepted in the GNU/Linux kernel.
 And this facility allows you to upgrade the buggy tables before your platform/BIOS vendor releases an upgraded BIOS binary.

-This facility can be used by platform/BIOS vendors to provide a Linux compatible environment without modifying the underlying platform firmware.
+This facility can be used by platform/BIOS vendors to provide a GNU/Linux compatible environment without modifying the underlying platform firmware.

-This facility also provides a powerful feature to easily debug and test ACPI BIOS table compatibility with the Linux kernel by modifying old platform provided ACPI tables or inserting new ACPI tables.
+This facility also provides a powerful feature to easily debug and test ACPI BIOS table compatibility with the GNU/Linux kernel by modifying old platform provided ACPI tables or inserting new ACPI tables.

 It can and should be enabled in any kernel because there is no functional